-Attention: Do not expose more than 5" (125mm) of thread (including spacer) on the table adjusting bolts.
+Do not expose more than 5" (125mm) of thread (including spacer) on the table adjusting bolts.
 If bolts are extended too far, threads will disengage from the lift link and the table will drop suddenly.

-NOTE: The recommended minimum distance between the top of the spring saddle and the inside of the table strut should be no less than 3" (75mm).
-Attention: Care must be taken when lengthening the adjusting bolts.
+Care must be taken when lengthening the adjusting bolts.
 This action will decrease the size of the opening leading to the auger adapter.